What is Reverse DNS?

 Reverse DNS Delegation

-When you register a domain name with a domain registrar, you usually become responsible for that Forward DNS domain.
-In DNS terms, the domain is delegated to you.
+When someone registers a domain name with a domain registrar, he/she usually becomes responsible for that Forward DNS domain.
+In DNS terms, the domain is delegated to the person who registers the domain name.

-However, you are not also responsible for your reverse records.
-Your Reverse DNS records are still most likely to be the responsibility of your hosting facility or ISP.
+However, this person is not responsible for his/her reverse records.
+His/her Reverse DNS records are still most likely the responsibility of your hosting facility or ISP.

-To make changed to your Reverse DNS PTR records, you must contact the company where you get your IP addresses from, usually a hosting facility or an ISP.
+To change the Reverse DNS PTR records, contact the company where the IP address came from, usually a hosting facility or an ISP.

-Alternatively, your ISP or hosting company may delegate a range of IP addresses to you, in which case you must configure Reverse DNS and PTR records in your DNS server.
+Alternatively, the ISP or hosting company may delegate a range of IP addresses to the user, in which case the user must configure Reverse DNS and PTR records in his/her DNS server.

 Is Reverse DNS Necessary?